 Diagnosis of encephalitis

 Like any viral disease, tick-borne encephalitis requires careful diagnosis.
-And since tick-borne encephalitis has similar symptoms with influenza, acute respiratory infections, Lyme disease and other viruses, it is necessary to carry out a whole range of diagnostic procedures:
+And since tick-borne encephalitis has similar symptoms to influenza, acute respiratory infections, Lyme disease and other viruses, it is necessary to carry out a whole range of diagnostic procedures:

 Only after a whole range of examinations of the patient can a diagnosis be made.